NexPlayer/Android-SDK/advanced.md

 ### HLSTsDRMManager Class Reference

-This class allows NexPlayer™ to handle and descramble HLS TS encrypted content.
+This class allows NexPlayer to handle and descramble HLS TS encrypted content.